kathalexknuts/MVIWAS/README.md

 ## Multivariate TWAS with summary statistics

-Following univariate testing of all heritable UKBB IDPs, we obtain the set of NUMBER candidate IDPs with univariate p-value < 0.1.
+Following univariate testing of all heritable UKBB IDPs, we obtain the set of candidate IDPs with univariate p-value < 0.1.
 We then perform a multivariate TWAS using these candidate IDPs.
 Example commands are given below.
 Here, W is a matrix of weights, where each IDP represents a column.
 The first command given below ensures that, for each IDP column, only variants in the given IDPs SNP-set have non-zero values from the corresponding GWAS effect estimates.
 All other cells should be set to zero.

 ```
 Insert R code here.